KirstLab/asc_seurat/docs/installation.rst

 For macOS and Linux
 -------------------
+.. _test_tip_as_target:
 .. tip::

     The code below will automatically update Asc-Seurat to the latest version.
-You can download and execute a specific version of Asc-Seurat by adding the version's tag to the image's name, i.e., replace :code:`kirstlab/asc_seurat` by :code:`kirstlab/asc_seurat:v.1.0` to use v1.0.
+You can download and execute a specific version of Asc-Seurat by adding the version's tag to the image's name, i.e., replace :code:`kirstlab/asc_seurat` by :code:`kirstlab/asc_seurat:v2.1` to use v2.1.

 .. code-block:: bash